Meckazin/ChromeKatz/README.md

     Starts a new chrome process using path: C:\Program Files\Google\Chrome\Application\chrome.exe Will use Hardware breakpoints instead of the software ones Waits for 500 milliseconds for process to finish until forced shutdown.
-.\ElevationKatz.exe /edge /wait:1000
+.\ElevationKatz.exe /chrome /config:all\n");
+    Starts a new chrome process using path: C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe Will use Hardware breakpoints instead of the software ones Parses the cookie and credential database from the browser memory and dumps them .\ElevationKatz.exe /edge /wait:1000
     Starts a new chrome process using path: C:\Program Files(x86)\Microsoft\Edge\Application\msedge.exe Waits for 1000 milliseconds for process to finish until forced shutdown.